hulyak/react-tutorial/docs/doc1.md

 - Call them from within React functional components and not just any regular Javascript function
 - Hooks can call other Hooks

-You may ask, _Should I need to change my class components to hooks?_ Actually no, We can still use class components as 16.8 is backward compatible.
+You may ask, _Should I need to change my class components to hooks?_ Actually NO, we can still use class components as 16.8 is backward compatible.

-### Application Tools
+## Application Tools

 - [x] Install [NodeJS](https://nodejs.org/en/) and make sure it is the LTS(long term support) version.
 LTS version is a less stable version of NodeJS.
 We will use NPM (node package manager) and we will use it to install **create-react-app**.
       ![nodejs](../static/img/node.png)
 - [x] Install your preferred code editor or IDE.
 I will be using Visual Studio Code.
 You can download it from [this website](https://code.visualstudio.com/).
 It is free to use.
       ![vscode](../static/img/vscode.png)
-- [x] **create-react-app** is an npm package that we can bootstrap our React application without any configuration.
+- [x] **create-react-app** is a npm package that we can bootstrap our React application without any configuration.
       ![create-react-app-github](../static/img/cra.png)

 ## How to Install React Hooks?